DreamBirdXx/mcWorldDesigner/README.md

 **_As of --3 August 2021 12:53am-- mcWorldDesigner is in beta state, version 1 will be released soon, join this discord server to get latest updates and chat with developers using mcWorldDesigner._**

-Here is a brief explanation of each component, together with a tutorial to setup Mc_WorldDesigner.
+Here is a brief explanation of each component, together with a tutorial to setup mcWorldDesigner.

 <a href="https://youtu.be/711mmytbcls" target="_blank"><img src="http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg"
 alt="basic setup" width="240" height="180" border="10" /></a>